JingShing/Pixel-Art-Filter-Web/README.md

  ## Ver1.8.8
  * Add hash tool to keep same image waste space.
   * more detailed can see [this github repo](https://github.com/JingShing-Python/Image-Hash-Detect-And-Delete).
+ ## Ver1.9
+ * working on twitter api
+ * Now can add content and generate qrcode image.
 </details>

 <details>